krtonga/differential-altimetry-flask/README.md

 Unless you've fucked something up, that'll restart the app with the new changes from the ```cloud``` branch of the Github.
 Test away.

+Something not working as expected?
+Logs can be found at `/var/log/syslog`

 ### APPRECIATIONS:
-Thank you to [The Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) and the team.
+Thank you to [The Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) and all the tall boys on the Diff-Alt team.